orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 In plain english, it means that: when we will navigate to the `/route/load` path, the `page-config` configuration will be used to compose your page.

-Additionally, will be fetched one Micro Frontned from `localhost:3000`, with `microfrontend-test-1` as `id`.
+Additionally, will be fetched one Micro Frontend from `localhost:3000`, with `microfrontend-test-1` as `id`.
 Once fetched, it will be mounted in a container with `id=toor` and then will be injected the `mfName` property.